The windmills of your mind

 While we’re on the wonderful melody, harmony, and orchestration of Michel Legrand, how about The windmills of your mind (apparently * inspired by the slow movement of Mozart’s Sinfonia concertante!)—here’s Legrand singing it himself in 1969, the rhythms always fluid:

-And it loses nothing in English—I continue to be belatedly impressed at the good taste of Dusty Springfield (English lyrics again from the Bergmans):
+And it loses nothing in English—I continue to be belatedly impressed at the good taste of Dusty Springfield (with English lyrics by the Bergmans, like You must believe in spring):

 * We commonly read that The windmills of your mind is “borrowed” from the opening two phrases of the Mozart; but I can’t find a comment from Legrand himself recognising a conscious inspiration.
 Anyway, here it is—just as wonderful: